rsgibb/PSOpenAI/README.md

 This will send a message to the OpenAI chat endpoint using the default chat model gpt-3.5-turbo, with a temperature of 0.7 and a maximum of 100 tokens, and return a response containing the completion to your message.

 For more information on the OpenAI API and its parameters, please refer to the [OpenAI API reference](https://platform.openai.com/docs/api-reference).

-## Contributing

-Contributions are welcome!
-If you would like to contribute to the PSOpenAI module, please follow these steps:

-    Fork the repository and clone it to your local machine.
-    Create a new branch for your changes.
-    Make your changes and test them thoroughly.
-    Submit a pull request with a clear description of your changes and their purpose.

-## License

-The PSOpenAI module is licensed under the MIT License.